Oklahoma Court Records

 Oklahoma bankruptcy records contain all legal documents and information generated during the court process for a bankruptcy case, from filing the case to the resolution and subsequent actions.
 Details contained in a bankruptcy file include:

-• Debtor’s name
+- Debtor’s name

-• Case number
+- Case number

-• Name of the presiding judge
+- Name of the presiding judge

-• Filing date
+- Filing date

-• Asset or no asset designation
+- Asset or no asset designation

-• Value of available assets
+- Value of available assets

-• Creditor’s claim
+- Creditor’s claim

-• Name of the attorney
+- Name of the attorney

-• Name of the trustee
+- Name of the trustee

-• Current case status
+- Current case status

-• Docket information
+- Docket information

 Are Bankruptcy Records Public Information?

 Yes, the provisions of Title 11 U.S. C. § 107 states that bankruptcy records are public information and are open to examination by any public entity for free.
-Hence, members of the public can view and copy the information contained in a bankruptcy record.
+Hence, members of the public may view and copy the information contained in a bankruptcy record.

-There are limitations to how much information on bankruptcy records the general public can access under Title 11 U.S. C. § 107.
-For a credible reason the court deems fit, courts can seal all or part of a bankruptcy record from public view.
-Sometimes, restrictions to the files can only be imposed on a particular viewing medium, such as electronic viewing, making a bankruptcy record only accessible physically.
-Bankruptcy records are withheld from public access if the files contain information considered as trade secrets or confidential details or if the information in the document will lead to defamation or any injury to an entity.
+There are limitations to how much information on bankruptcy records the general public may access under Title 11 U.S. C. § 107.
+For a credible reason the court deems fit, courts may seal all or part of a bankruptcy record from public view.
+Sometimes, restrictions to the files may only be imposed on a particular viewing medium, such as electronic viewing, making a bankruptcy record only accessible physically.
+Bankruptcy records are withheld from public access if the files contain information considered as trade secrets or confidential details or if the information in the document may lead to defamation or any injury to an entity.
 Hence, bankruptcy records which have limitations imposed by the court are either restricted or sealed.
 Most restricted records are still available for public viewing but physically, while sealed records are exempt from public view by court order.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, these websites often make searching simpler, as such platforms are not limited by geographic location.
+Third-party sites may also feature search engines that may help simplify the search process for specific or multiple records.
+To begin using a third-party or government website, interested parties may be required to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that person resides in or was accused in.

 Third-party sites are independent from government sources, and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.